 TAIZE VINE SERVICE

-We continue to have a Taize service on 4th Saturday of each month, as part of the local Vine initiative and .
+We continue to have a Taize service on 4th Saturday of each month, as part of the local Vine initiative and everybody is welcome.
 This month the service takes place on 28th March.
 We were grateful to David Gibson (a parishioner) who lead our service on Saturday 22nd February.

 MOTHER’S UNION / FAMILIES FIRST